saltatory/app_unity_LibrariesOutsideUnity/README.md

 	* Set the target for .NET 4.5
 * Use the included MW Unity .gitignore file

+## Post build event

+This step requires modifying the `.csproj` file for the library in a text editor.
+This change will cause the binary outputs of the build, including the `.dll` and the `.pdb` in debug mode to be copied into `<Unity Root>/Assets/Binaries`.
+When Unity "sees" the `.pdb`, it will automatically create a matching `.mdb` for Mono debugging purposes.

 ```xml
   <PropertyGroup>
     <PostBuildEvent Condition=" '$(OS)' == 'Unix' ">cp -R "$(TargetDir)/*" "$(SolutionDir)/Assets/Libraries"</PostBuildEvent>